-27. All Marshall Scholars must apply for Entry Clearance before they arrive in the UK.
-The Marshall Commission has special arrangements for Scholars' applications and information will be sent once a placement has been secured.
-Scholars will need a valid passport to apply for their visas.
-Passport-related costs are not covered by the Commission.

-28. In most cases, Scholars will be expected to travel to the UK from Washington D.C. as a group and arrangements for the transatlantic flight will be made by the British Embassy in Washington.
-Information about the travel in the United States will also be available from the British Embassy in Washington.
-Scholars, who for special reasons obtain permission to make independent travel arrangements, must arrange to arrive in time for the beginning of their academic studies and will, on arrival in the UK, be reimbursed for the cost of their passage up to the permissible maximum indicated in the paragraph above.
+- 28. All Marshall Scholars must apply for Entry Clearance/visa before they arrive in the UK.
+The Marshall Commission has special arrangements for Scholars' visa applications and information will be sent once university admission has been secured.
+Passport-related costs are not covered by the Commission. - 29.
+In most cases, Scholars will be expected to travel to Washington DC for orientation and then to the UK from Washington DC as a group.
+Arrangements for the domestic and transatlantic travel will be made by the British Embassy in Washington.
+Scholars who for special reasons obtain permission to make independent travel arrangements must arrange to arrive in time for the beginning of their academic studies and will, on arrival in the UK, be reimbursed the cost of their passage up to the permissible maximum indicated in the paragraph above.